By Johnny Johnston

 A story from

-Certain statements included in this article may constitute "forward-looking information" within the meaning of applicable securities laws in each of the provinces and territories of Canada and the respective policies, regulations and rules under such laws and ''forward-looking statements'' within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 (collectively, "forward-looking statements").
-The words "will", "expects", “strive”, “can” and similar expressions are often intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Specific forward-looking statements in this article include statements regarding safety processes (including the outcomes thereof), commitment and performance.
-These statements are based on factors or assumptions that were applied in drawing a conclusion or making a forecast or projection, including assumptions based on historical trends, current conditions and expected future developments.
+Certain statements included in this article constitute "forward-looking information" within the meaning of applicable securities laws in each of the provinces and territories of Canada and the respective policies, regulations and rules under such laws and ''forward-looking statements'' within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 (collectively, "forward-looking statements").
+The words "will", "expects", “strive” and similar expressions are often intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+Specific forward-looking statements in this article include statements regarding the future investment, quality and reliability of Liberty’s water services and water infrastructure; the availability of water; expected outcomes, timing and benefits of various completed and planned projects; changes in the water industry; sustainability and environmental initiatives; employee engagement and co-operation; and integration of customer-related analysis, insights and opportunities into Liberty’s business processes and strategies.
 Since forward-looking statements relate to future events and conditions, by their very nature they require making assumptions and involve inherent risks and uncertainties.
 Algonquin Power & Utilities Corp. ("AQN") and Liberty caution that although it is believed that the assumptions are reasonable in the circumstances, these risks and uncertainties give rise to the possibility that actual results may differ materially from the expectations set out in the forward-looking statements.
-Material risk factors and assumptions include those set out in AQN's Management Discussion and Analysis and Annual Information Form for the year ended December 31, 2021, and in AQN’s Management Discussion and Analysis for the three months ended March 31, 2022, each filed with the applicable securities regulatory authorities in Canada and the United States and available on SEDAR and EDGAR.
+Material risk factors and assumptions include those set out in AQN's Management Discussion and Analysis and Annual Information Form for the year ended December 31, 2021, filed with the securities regulatory authorities in Canada and the United Stated.
 Given these risks, undue reliance should not be placed on these forward-looking statements, which apply only as of their dates.
 Other than as specifically required by law, neither AQN nor Liberty undertakes any obligation to update any forward-looking statements to reflect new information, subsequent or otherwise.